-For the year ended December 31, 2024, the Company recognized realized gains of \$2,675,613 on risk management commodity contracts maturing in the period (2023 - \$6,710,873) and unrealized losses of \$5,332,657 on existing risk management commodity contracts to mature at a future date (2023 - unrealized loss of \$464,700).
-The unrealized losses reflect the mark-to-market change in fair value of the oil and gas price hedges in December 2024 on future oil and gas production from the Company's oil and gas assets (see below) while realized gains reflect the cash settlement on oil and gas price hedges at the time of maturity of each hedge contract.
-Realized net gains in 2023 includes realized losses of \$184,815 due to the unwinding of certain future commodity contracts that management chose to unwind.
+For the three months ended March 31, 2025, the Company recognized realized losses of \$0.3 million on risk management commodity contracts maturing in the period (Q1 2024 - realized gain of \$0.9 million) and unrealized losses of \$0.9 million on existing risk management commodity contracts to mature at a future date (2024 - unrealized losses of \$7.1 million).
+The unrealized gains/losses reflect the mark-to-market change in fair value of the oil and gas price hedges existing as of the end of March 2025 on future oil and gas production from the Company's oil and gas assets (see below) while realized gains reflect the cash settlement on oil and gas price hedges at the time of maturity of each hedge contract.